Lab Lead

 Methods I work with include virtual reality, mobile eye-tracking, spatial computation, Bayesian statistics, and architectural theory of Space Syntax.

-I am based at the Institute for Geoinformatics in Münster, Germany.
-I am also a Visiting Fellow at Future Cities Lab in Singapore.
-Prior to that I was at Northumbria University in Newcastle, UK.
+I am a Visiting Fellow at Future Cities Lab in Singapore, an Associate Editor at the newly-funded open-access Journal of Global Environmental Psychology, and head of the faculty's Ethics Committee.
+Prior to coming to Germany I was at Northumbria University in Newcastle, UK.

 ORCID | Google Scholar | ResearchGate | LinkedIn | email